Free expat tax extension icon

 Essential prep before filing Form 14653

-• FBAR (FinCEN Form 114).
+2. FBAR (FinCEN Form 114).
 E-file six years of FBARs via FinCEN’s BSA E-Filing system, choosing Other and noting the program as instructed.
-Filing on time – or within the automatic extension to October 15 – keeps your streamlined filing clean.
+The annual FBAR due date is April 15 with an automatic extension to October 15.

 How to complete the Form 14653 with confidence